Government arrangements for displaced Ukrainian students for September 2023 entry and beyond

 has announced that its online application system, for new and renewal student grants, for the 2022/23 academic

 year will open April 2022

 Please note that DCU staff cannot speak on your behalf with SUSI without your written permission.

 Existing enrolled UK students will retain an EU Fee status and/or entitlement to 'Free Fees' funding, if they were assessed with this status, for the duration of their current degree programme.

-DCU have just introduced a student fees easypay telephone number (01/2530219) on which all payments relating to student payments can be made.
+DCU have just introduced a student fees easypay telephone number (

 The relevant information needed is the student ID number, date of birth, fee amount and credit card number.

 Third party payments can also be made through this option.

 Penalties for the non payment of fees will be applied to your account if fees are not paid within the deadline payment dates.